 While mediation is often a voluntary process, there are also times when local family courts will require mediation.
 In Marion County, if your case is estimated to take more than two hours of the court’s time, you will be required to go through mediation first to resolve as much as you can.
 You also must go to mediation first for child-related issues that arise after a divorce is final, other than for contempt of court issues.
 In Madison County, all petitions for divorce or legal separation, and many child matters are automatically referred to mediation.

-If you are worried about mandatory mediation and you truly believe it will be unsuccessful, contact a mediation lawyer at GDS Law Group, LLP right away.
-We will review your situation with you to determine if there is enough to ask for a waiver from the court.
+If you are worried about mandatory mediation and you truly believe it will be unsuccessful, contact a family law mediation lawyer at GDS Law Group, LLP right away by calling 765-313-7092.
+Our family law attorneys will review your situation with you to determine if there is enough to ask for a waiver from the court.
 We must be able to show good cause as to why you should be allowed to bypass mediation and take your matter directly to a judge.

 The Benefits of Divorcing Through Mediation

 There are many potential benefits of utilizing mediation during your divorce, including:

 - Avoid the courtroom as much as possible.

 - Keep your children out of court.

 - Show your children their parents can work together.